Pasquotank County DWI Guide

 Immediate Steps (First 24 Hours)

-Following a DUI arrest in Pasquotank County, here's a typical timeline of what to expect:
+Following a DWI arrest in Pasquotank County, the initial hours are crucial.
+Here's what to expect:

 Critical Deadlines

-Pre-Trial Limited Driving Privilege (LDP): After 10 days of the civil revocation, you may apply for a Pre-Trial Limited Driving Privilege (LDP) to drive for work or school.
+- Pre-Trial Limited Driving Privilege (LDP) Application (After 10 days): After 10 days of the civil revocation, you may apply for a Limited Driving Privilege (LDP) to drive for work, school, or substance abuse assessment.

 DUI Enforcement in Pasquotank County

-- ECSU Impact: Elizabeth City State University (ECSU) adds a young, transient student population, and campus police have concurrent jurisdiction, focusing enforcement on younger drivers.
+- ECSU Enforcement: Elizabeth City State University (ECSU) campus police possess concurrent jurisdiction with ECPD, adding a layer of enforcement focused on younger drivers.

 Local Resources